TABLE OF CONTENTS

 The goal of most online retailers is to drive traffic to their websites in the hopes of converting clicks to sales.
 One method of accomplishing this is by optimizing your website’s page to promote the highest rate of conversion.
 Properly optimizing your web pages can turn your existing content into high-converting pages that form the cornerstone of your inbound marketing efforts.
 No matter how high your website pages rank in search results, it won’t be worthwhile unless people click on them.

-Once your site is up and running, you’re probably competing with thousands of other websites, so you’ll want to make sure your website stands out.
+Once your site is up and running, you’re probably competing with thousands of other websites, so you’ll want to make sure yours stands out.
 To ensure you reap the full search engine optimization (SEO) benefits, you’ll need to go the extra mile.
 In today’s world, it’s not enough to only optimize your website for keywords anymore.
 You’ll also want to pay attention to your organic click-through rate too.

 Here, we’ll cover what organic click-through rate is and how to optimize your website to bring more traffic to your site.